-"Emergency care provider" means a provider of emergency care services.
+"Emergency care provider" means a provider of emergency care services-

-"Emergency care services" means those services identified in 18 Del.C. §§3349(c) and 3565(c)
+"Emergency care services" means those services identified in 18 Del.C. §§3349(c) and 3565(c) including: a provider who also provides health care services that aren't emergency care services.

-including:

-A. Any covered service providing for the transportation of a patient to a hospital emergency facility for an emergency medical condition including air and sea ambulances so long as medical necessity criteria are met; and
+A. Any "Emergency care services" means those services identified in 18 Del.C. §§3349(c) and 3565(c) performed at any time during the Duration of an Emergency Medical Condition, including any covered service providing for the transportation of a patient to a hospital emergency facility for an emergency medical condition including air and sea ambulances so long as medical necessity criteria are met; and